-Property Description Туре Default OAIAddr The Object Adapter Internet Address: IP address on multi-homed host (this gets encoded in object references).
-Addresses like 127.0.0.X will only be accessible from the same machine!
-If OAIAddr is not set on a multi-homed host it is operating system/JVM dependant which IP address is selected.
-If the developer is trying to use callbacks (not bidirectional GIOP) on a multihomed host the client will also require OAIAddr node unset OAPort jacorb.net.socket_fact set as it is acting as a server.
-See OAIAddr above (ignored if OAAddress is set) Sets or defines the socket factory.
-See section port unset ory 3.2.9 for details.
-Class jacorb.net.server_sock et_factory Sets or defines the server socket factory.
-See section 3.2.9 for details. class jacorb.net.socket_fact ory.port.min Sets the minimum port number that can be used for an additional supported socket fac- tory.
-This property is used in conjunction with the jacorb.net.socket_factory.port.max property.
-These properties enable the factory to traverse firewalls through a fixed port range integer unset (dis- abled) jacorb.net.socket_fact ory.port.max Sets the maximum port number that can be used for the additional supported socket factory.
-Refer to jacorb.net.socket_factory.port.min above integer disabled
+Property Description Туре Default OAIAddr The Object Adapter Internet Address: IP address on multi-homed host (this gets encoded in object references). node unset • Addresses like 127.0.0.X will only be accessible from the same machine! • If OAIAddr is not set on a multi-homed host it is operating system/JVM dependant which IP address is selected. • If the developer is trying to use callbacks ( not bidirectional GIOP ) on a multihomed host the client will also require OAIAddr set as it is acting as a server.
+OAPort See OAIAddr above (ignored if OAAddress is set) port unset jacorb.net.socket_fact Sets or defines the socket factory.
+See section class ory 3.2.10 for details. jacorb.net.server_sock Sets or defines the server socket factory.
+See sec- class et_factory tion 3.2.10 for details. jacorb.net.socket_fact Sets the minimum port number that can be integer unset ory.port.min used for an additional supported socket fac- (dis- tory.
+This property is used in conjunction with abled) the jacorb.net.socket_factory.port.max property.
+These properties enable the factory to traverse firewalls through a fixed port range jacorb.net.socket_fact Sets the maximum port number that can be used integer disabled ory.port.max for the additional supported socket factory.
+Refer to jacorb.net.socket_factory.port.min above